 There are massive opportunities for filmmakers to market their work and bring in new clients.
 With the high demand, even making a few small tweaks to your strategy can have huge impacts on your bottom line.

 With a platform like Love Stories TV, it’s easier than ever to market your work effectively.
 Haven’t published your work yet on Love Stories TV?
 It’s totally free for filmmakers and a powerful way to connect with new clients.
 Get started today at lovestoriestv.com.

-Also, we’re excited to say that a subscription to Musicbed fully covers your work on Love Stories TV as well — not to mention every other social media and streaming service — so you can upload work featuring music from hundreds of incredible artists and composers worry-free.
+Also, we’re excited to say that a subscription to Musicbed or a single-song purchase fully covers your work on Love Stories TV as well — not to mention every other social media and streaming service — so you can upload work featuring music from hundreds of incredible artists and composers worry-free.